Chess engine

 In computer chess, a chess engine is a computer program that analyzes chess or chess variant positions, and generates a move or list of moves that it regards as strongest.

 A chess engine is usually a back end with a command-line interface with no graphics or windowing.
 Engines are usually used with a front end, a windowed graphical user interface such as Chessbase or WinBoard that the user can interact with via a keyboard, mouse or touchscreen.
 This allows the user to play against multiple engines without learning a new user interface for each, and allows different engines to play against each other.

-Many chess engines are now available for mobile phones and tablets, making them even more accessible.
+Many chess engines are now available for mobile phones and tablets, making them more accessible.